dan-schel/dzu/README.md

 6. Now so long as `npm run dev` remains running, the `dzu-dev` command should react to source code changes inside this folder.
 The regular `dzu` command will still run the production version, completely unaffected by anything we touch here.

    You can test it by modifying the `version` field in `package.json`.
 Running `dzu-dev -v` should cause the updated value to print, however `dzu -v` should still match whichever version you've installed from NPM.

+   (This separation extends to the configuration.
+The development version will store configuration in a separate `~/.dzu-dev` file to avoid impacting `~/.dzu`.)